-Substantially all investments held by the Foundation in the Kingdom fund (previously known as the Opportunity Fund), Harvest fund (previously known as the Stability fund), and Storehouse fund (previously known as the Short-term fund) are pooled with funds transferred to the Foundation by other parties and placed in diversified portfolios which are managed by third parties pursuant to the Foundation's investment policies.
-The estimated fair value of assets administered by the Foundation (valued using Level 2 inputs) is based on amounts provided by the Foundation.
+Substantially all investments held by the Foundation in the Kingdom fund, Storehouse fund, and Harvest fund are pooled with funds transferred to the Foundation by other parties and placed in diversified portfolios which are managed by third parties pursuant to the Foundation's investment policies.
+The estimated fair value of assets administered by the Foundation (valued using Level 2 and 3 inputs) are based on amounts provided by the Foundation.
+The activity for Level 3 assets during 2022 and 2021 was immaterial.